Jesse Ventura: Consideration of bids for other political offices

 David Gewirtz of ZDNet wrote in a November 2011 article that he thought Ventura could win if he declared his intention to run at that point and ran a serious campaign, but that it would be a long shot.

 In late 2015, Ventura publicly flirted with the idea of running for president in 2016 as a Libertarian but allowed his self-imposed deadline of May 1 to pass.
-He also expressed an openness to be either Donald Trump's running mate or Bernie Sanders's running mate in 2016.
+He also expressed an openness to be either Donald Trump's or Bernie Sanders's running mate in 2016.
 Ventura tried to officially endorse Sanders but his endorsement was rejected.
 Ventura then endorsed former New Mexico Governor Gary Johnson, the Libertarian nominee, saying, "Johnson is a very viable alternative" and "This is the year for a third-party candidate to rise if there ever was one."
-But in the general election he voted for Jill Stein, the Green Party nominee.
+Despite this, he later claimed that he ultimately voted for Green Party nominee Jill Stein.

 Unauthorized 2020 presidential campaign

 Ventura expressed interest in running for president again in 2020, but said he would do so only under the Green Party banner.
 "The [Green Party] has shown some interest.
 I haven't made a decision yet because it's a long time off.
 If I do do it, Trump will not have a chance.
 For one, Trump knows wrestling.
 He participated in two WrestleManias.
 He knows he can never out-talk a wrestler, and he knows I'm the greatest talker wrestling's ever had."

 On April 27, 2020, Ventura submitted a letter of interest to the Green Party Presidential Support Committee, the first step to seeking the Green Party's presidential nomination.
 In May, he announced that he would not run for health reasons, explaining that he would lose his employer-provided health insurance.

 Ventura said he would write in his own name in the presidential election, but would support Green candidates in down-ballot races.
 He said he "refuse[s] to vote for 'the lesser of two evils' because in the end, that's still choosing evil."
 Ventura received seven presidential delegate votes at the 2020 Green National Convention, having been awarded them through write-in votes in the 2020 Green primaries.
 Despite the national Green Party nominating Howie Hawkins for president and Angela Nicole Walker for vice president, the Green Party of Alaska nominated Ventura and former representative Cynthia McKinney without Ventura's consent.
 Ventura and McKinney received 0.7% of the Alaska popular vote.